iyyappan16/here_aws/devrel-workshops/aws-serverless/web-application/6_HERE_Lambda_Extension/README.md

 2. Browse to the directory where you saved the files locally which you have downloaded in previous step.
 Open the file “ride.js” with any text editor.

-3. Find the function “handleViewRoute” in ride.js code, In ajax URL enter/paste the API endpoint which you have noted in step-2
+3. Find the function “handleViewRoute” in ride.js code, in the ajax URL enter/paste the API endpoint which you have noted in step-2

      ![Deploy SAR Screenshot](../6_HERE_Lambda_Extension/Routing_images/RoutingFunctionDeploy6.png)